 - Fiscal Vendors – Send your request along with the COV Substitute W-9 to email@example.com.

 Vendor transactions are initiated at the campus department level.
 The vendor must send the original detailed invoice to the ordering department.
 The department must immediately stamped the invoice with the received date.
 The department should then prepare the Vendor Payment Form, obtain all approval signatures, attach original invoice, enclosed the Purchase Order number and send to the Accounts Payable Office for processing.
 The expectation is that the department forwards the Vendor Payment Form and necessary backup documentation to Accounts Payable within 15 days to allow enough time for the invoice to be paid in accordance with the Prompt Pay Act.

 A direct pay occurs when an item or service is purchased outside the Procurement system (eVA) and an invoice is presented to Accounts Payable for payment.

 Allowable direct pays are: Advertisements, Conference fees, catering from on-campus dining services vendor, Honoraria, Moving and relocation expenses.
-Professional organization membership dues, Scholarships and Fellowships, Supply Room (excludes furniture), College-owned vehicle & boat licenses/tags/decals, Purchase of any other type of good or service as a direct pay is not allowed.
+Professional organization membership dues, Scholarships and Fellowships, Supply Room (excludes furniture), university-owned vehicle & boat licenses/tags/decals, Purchase of any other type of good or service as a direct pay is not allowed.

 Reimbursements (Faculty, Staff and Students Reimbursements)

 Personal reimbursement can be issued to faculty, staff, and students who have used their own funds to obtain small items not available through Procurement and Contracts.
-There are a limited number of circumstances where reimbursement is the appropriate method to conduct the College’s business: Express services when out of town, Business meals including catering, Moving and relocation expenses, printing if less than $50, Travel, Continuing Education course tuition, College-owned vehicle & boat licenses/tags/decals, Emergencies only with written justification.
+There are a limited number of circumstances where reimbursement is the appropriate method to conduct the university’s business: Express services when out of town, Business meals including catering, Moving and relocation expenses, printing if less than $50, Travel, Continuing Education course tuition, university-owned vehicle & boat licenses/tags/decals, Emergencies only with written justification.